Rajoooooo/Salesforce-Capstone/README.md

 In the same trigger, I added logic to generate Booking_Guest__c records based on the number of travelers specified in the booking.
 For every traveler, a guest record is created and linked to the same booking, with placeholder names like "Guest 1", "Guest 2", etc.

 These features were implemented using the Developer Console in Salesforce through a trigger (BookingTrigger) and a handler class (BookingTriggerHandler).
 Together, they streamline the booking workflow, reduce manual data entry, and ensure that essential related records are consistently created and linked.

+## Milestone 12: Asynchronous Apex

+To automate essential customer communications in the Tours and Travels CRM system, several Apex automation techniques were implemented using Future, Queueable, Batchable, and Schedulable Apex classes.
+First, a Future method was developed in the BookingConfirmationEmailer class to send confirmation emails to customers when a Booking__c record's status is updated to "Confirmed".
+The corresponding logic was added in the BookingTrigger to detect this change and asynchronously send the email to the customer using their stored email address.

+Next, to send tour reminder emails to customers three days before their scheduled travel date, a Queueable class named BookingReminderQueueable was implemented.
+It processes a list of upcoming bookings and sends emails accordingly.
+A Schedulable class, BookingReminderScheduler, was also created to query relevant bookings and enqueue the queueable job.
+This scheduler is then set to run daily at 6 AM via the UI or System.schedule using a cron expression.

+Lastly, for sending payment reminders to customers whose bookings remain in "Pending" status a day after booking, a Batchable Apex class called PaymentReminderBatch was created.
+It queries all such records and sends out reminder emails.
+An accompanying Schedulable class, SchedulePaymentReminderBatch, was built to execute the batch class daily.
+This scheduled job is configured in Setup > Apex Classes > Schedule Apex, set to run daily at 5 AM from Sunday to Saturday.

+These automation enhancements improve customer communication efficiency and ensure timely follow-ups without manual intervention.